The-Bioinformatics-Group/Pseudomonas_RNA_seq/README.md

 Read more about how BUSCO works for the written thesis.
 The groups of genes, which are choosen by BUSCO because they are present in at least 90% of all bacterial species are mainly reported as missing or duplicated by Busco.
 How does BUSCO decides if a gene is reported as duplicated?
 If there are fragments, they shouldn't map over the entire gene and therefore not be reported as duplicates but maybe this is the case?
 Why are there so many genes missing?
 This could be explained by regions of low coverage that genes get splited into several genes.

+A lot of BUSCO groups are reported as duplicated (maybe the same genes have been assembled more than once) or missing.

+Ref_1 has this output: It is similar to all other assemlies.

+10 Complete

+12 Duplicated

+1 Fragmented

+17 Missing

+40 Total

 ### Contif Nx and ExNy Statistics

 * Description